Skip to main content

 Verne: The Shape of Fantasy was developed by Gametopia.

-Verne: The Shape of Fantasy has received positive reviews from players.
-Most players liked this game for its story but disliked it for its atmosphere.
+Verne: The Shape of Fantasy has received neutral reviews from players and neutral reviews from critics.
+Most players liked this game for its story but disliked it for its replayability.

 Verne: The Shape of Fantasy is a single player game.

-Similar games include Tales of the Neon Sea, Call of the Sea, The Bookwalker: Thief of Tales, A Plague Tale: Innocence, Crowns and Pawns: Kingdom of Deceit and others.
+Similar games include Tales of the Neon Sea, The Bookwalker: Thief of Tales, Silence, Ken Follett's The Pillars of the Earth, Minute of Islands and others.